jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-03-kafka-connectors-for-aws/index.md

 [Apache Camel](https://camel.apache.org/manual/faq/what-is-camel.html) is a versatile open-source integration framework based on known [Enterprise Integration Patterns](https://camel.apache.org/components/3.20.x/eips/enterprise-integration-patterns.html).
 It supports [Camel Kafka connectors](https://camel.apache.org/camel-kafka-connector/3.18.x/index.html), which allows you to use all [Camel components](https://camel.apache.org/components/3.20.x/index.html) as Kafka Connect connectors.
 The latest LTS version is *3.18.x (LTS)*, and it is supported until July 2023.
 Note that it works with Apache Kafka at version 2.8.0 as a dependency.
 In spite of the compatibility requirement, the connectors are using the Kafka Client which often is [compatible with different broker versions](https://github.com/apache/camel-kafka-connector/issues/1525), especially when the two versions are closer.
 Therefore, we can use them with a different Kafka version e.g. [2.8.1, which is recommended by Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/supported-kafka-versions.html).

 At the time of writing this post, there are 23 source and sink connectors that target specific AWS services - see the summary table below.
 Moreover, there are connectors targeting popular RDBMS, which cover MariaDB, MySQL, Oracle, PostgreSQL and MS SQL Server.
-Together with the [Debezium connectors](https://debezium.io/), we can build effective data pipeline on Amazon RDS as well.
+Together with the [Debezium connectors](https://debezium.io/), we can build effective data pipelines on Amazon RDS as well.
 Overall Camel connectors can be quite beneficial when building real-time data pipelines on AWS.

 |Service|Source|Sink|
 |:------|:-----:|:---:|